Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-9q4EKEuu5R0.md

 ### Transcript

-> an iron mix to make bullets and a machine gun machine for base defense uh we're not gonna add bass defense to the game
+> an iron mix to make bullets and a machine gun machine for base defense, we're not gonna add bass defense to the game